I reckon this is the most fun lens that money can buy – and on Prime Day, you can't afford NOT to buy one!

 • Don't miss our guide to the best macro lenses

-Similarly named but entirely different entities, 7artisans and TTArtisan appear to have the best bargains so far.
-The lenses I've listed are available in a wide variety of mounts and are offered at a 20% discount throughout the Prime Day sale.
-There are options for crop-sensor and full-frame cameras, and a couple of lenses that go double the distance with a 2x macro offering, for twice-as-large-as-life images.
+My hunt has turned up serious savings from the likes of Canon and Olympus, but also cheap-and-cheerful third-party manufacturers 7artisans and TTArtisan.
+The lenses I've listed are available in a wide variety of mounts and are offered at a 20% to 30% discount throughout the Prime Day sale.
+There are options for crop-sensor and full-frame cameras.
 Here are the best deals I've found so far!

-This small and lightweight full-frame lens has a 60mm focal length and is available at this price in Canon RF, Nikon Z, and Sony E mounts (there are also Fujifilm X and Micro Four Thirds mounts, but you'll have to pay full whack).
+This small and lightweight full-frame lens has a 60mm focal length and is available at this price in Nikon Z, Sony E, and Micro Four Thirds mounts (there are also Canon RF and Fujifilm X mounts, but you'll have to pay full whack).

-Designed for crop-sensor cameras, this dinky little lens has an effective focal length of 60mm on APS-C mounts (Fujifilm X, Nikon Z, Sony E) or 80mm on the Micro Four Thirds version.
+Designed exclusively for Micro Four Thirds cameras, this dinky little lens has an effective focal length of 60mm, thanks to the 2x effective focal length multiplier.
+Considering this is a full autofocus lens, it's stunning value.

-This 60mm f/2.8 full-frame lens comes with a 2:1 magnification, which renders subjects double-life-size for incredibly detailed images.
-It comes in Canon RF, Nikon Z, and Sony E mounts.
+Here's the thing: this APS-C lens is available in a variety of mounts, but I could only find this deal on the Fujifilm X-mount version.
+At under a hundred quid and with less than a dozen left in stock, time isn't on your side; if you want it, buy it!

-The 100mm focal length enables shooting from a generous distance while the 2:1 macro magnification allows twice-as-large-as-life images.
-The full-frame lens comes in a huge range of mounts (Canon RF & F, Fujifilm X & GFX, Leica L, Nikon Z & F, Sony E).
+Full autofocus, image stabilization, an incredibly fast f/2 max aperture, and all the finery you would expect from a Canon own-brand lens.
+The kicker is that it's a 0.5x lens, which gives half, rather than full-size, macro images, but that stills plenty more detail than the naked eye can see, and it's a cracker for portraits.

 Whichever lens you go for, a macro lens opens up a whole unseen world that's been right in front of your eyes all along, revealing the delicate intricacies of flowers, transforming bugs into terrifying monsters, and exposing the inner beauty of the most mundane of household objects.